Abdurrahman1210/ball_balancing_V1/README.md

 # ball_balancing_V1
-Using OpenCV for tracking, the MATLAB-Simulink controller determines plate angles, which are converted via Inverse Kinematics into joint commands for the STM32 Blue Pill to maintain ball stability.
+This vision-based ball balancing project uses an OpenCV pipeline to track the ball's position, feeding this error into a MATLAB-Simulink control loop to determine the necessary platform pitch and roll angles.
+Subsequently, an Inverse Kinematics model translates these target tilt angles into the specific joint commands that are then executed by the STM32 Blue Pill microcontroller, actively stabilizing the ball's position.